nice-monsters-and-scary-sprites/nice-monsters-and-scary-sprites/README.md

 - If you're below 16
 - Into zoophelia, adultxchild, incest ships, loli/shota
 - NSFW/R34 artists, and those who are prone to sharing it with others
 - Anti-theist.
 I'm very open about my faith.
-If that bothers you, hide me
+If that bothers you so much, then hide me

 _______________________________________________________________________________________________________